 - White label PPC management experts are the best people to explain the benefits of adding negative keywords to PPC campaigns.

 - Impressions and clicks (that don’t convert) from unqualified traffic can increase cost-per-click, cost-per-acquisition and lower your Quality Score which can have long-term repercussions on your campaign costs.

 - By using negative keywords, you can enhance the user experience, attract high-quality traffic, lower cost-per-click, lower landing page bounce rates which can ultimately lead to better QS and ROI.

 - There are several ways white label PPC management professionals identify potential negative keywords.

 - Google allows you to see the real search queries that are triggering your ads and leading to clicks.

-- Navigate to All Campaigns in your AdWords PPC account and click on the Keywords tab.
+- Navigate to All Campaigns in your Google Ads PPC account and click on the Keywords tab.

 - From here, select ‘Search Terms’ and you’ll be able to see which search terms are driving best results and which ones are irrelevant to/driving poor results your business – you may consider adding them to your negative keyword list.